KoalaGeo/Kenya_GDC_GeoNetwork/README.md

 ### Workflow

--Convert Asset Register to Input Template
+- Convert Asset Register to Input Template
--Map input template to ISO19139/ISO19115 tags and generate XML files for each record -Copy records to server (in mounted volume folder if using Docker)
+- Map input template to ISO19139/ISO19115 tags and generate XML files for each record
+- Copy records to server (in mounted volume folder if using Docker)

 ```
 /var/lib/geonetwork_data/….
 ```